 You will rarely encounter PGA Tour professionals who use the 9 wood, but you do have a couple of examples of some who have used it, like Dustin Johnson, Matthew Fitzpatrick, and Bubba Watson.

 Are 9 Woods Easy to Hit?

 The 9 wood, in fact, often performs better than the 7 wood because of better height and forgiveness, but you see fewer amateurs who take advantage of it.
 With the club length that’s 1 inch shorter than the 7 wood, this makes it easier to hit the ball in a consistent manner.

 What Distance Does a 9 Wood Go?

 9 woods will typically give you a distance of between 100 to 150 yards, and they become the perfect club to grab for those circumstances.
 In most cases, they will give you an average of 120 yards.

 As you can see, a 9 wood is a versatile club that can help you launch a shot high and long while landing it soft.
 Although a 9 wood loft is equivalent to a 4-iron, it is a far easier club for the average golfer to play.

-In conclusion, I would recommend trying a 9-wood the next time the opportunity arises.
+In conclusion, I would recommend trying a 9 fairway wood the next time the opportunity arises.
 But remember, the high launches and soft landings are best suited to manicured courses and will put you at a disadvantage on links or coastal golf courses.

-If you are interested in testing out a 9-wood, I suggest taking the TaylorMade Sim Max to the range.
+If you are interested in testing out the best 9 wood golf club, I suggest taking the TaylorMade Sim Max to the range.